Cedarburg, Wisconsin: Religion

 There are at least six Lutheran churches in Cedarburg.
 Four churches—Advent, Faith, Immanuel, and Trinity—are members of the Evangelical Lutheran Church in America.
 First Immanuel Lutheran is part of the Missouri Synod, and Redeemer Evangelical Lutheran Church is part of the Wisconsin Evangelical Lutheran Synod.

 The city also has the Methodist Community United Methodist Church; the Christian Scientist First Church of Christ, Scientist of Cedarburg; the Heritage Baptist Church, a Regular Baptist congregation affiliated with the Wisconsin Association of Regular Baptist Churches; the Roman Catholic St. Francis Borgia parish; and the St. Nicholas Orthodox Church of the Antiochian Orthodox tradition.
 The evangelical Alliance Bible Church is located adjacent to the Cedarburg city limit in the City of Mequon.

 Law and government

 Cedarburg is organized under a mayor–council government.
-The current mayor is Mike O'Keefe, who was elected to his first four-year term on April 3, 2018.
+The current mayor is Pat Thome, the city’s first woman to serve in the role.
 Seven aldermen sit on the Cedarburg common council in addition to the mayor.
 The council meets on the second and last Monday of each month at 7 p.m.
 The city's day-to-day operations are managed by a full-time city administrator.

 As part of Wisconsin's 6th congressional district, Cedarburg is represented by Glenn Grothman (R) in the United States House of Representatives, and by Ron Johnson (R) and Tammy Baldwin (D) in the United States Senate.
 Duey Stroebel (R) represents Cedarburg in the Wisconsin State Senate, and Robert Brooks (R) represents Cedarburg in the Wisconsin State Assembly.